 Beyond the fence panels themselves, you have to account for the cost of installation and all the necessary hardware.
 Professional installation will add to your total budget, and the price can fluctuate based on the complexity of your project.
 If your yard is on a steep slope, has rocky soil, or requires the removal of an old fence, labor costs will likely be higher.
 The hardware—including posts, brackets, screws, and gate kits—also contributes to the final price.
 Opting for heavy-duty, weather-resistant hardware will ensure your fence is secure and functions smoothly for years to come, making it a worthwhile part of your investment.

-How to Budget for a Composite Privacy Fence
+How to Budget for Your Composite Privacy Fence

 A new fence is a significant upgrade to your property, and figuring out the budget is the first step.
 The price of a composite fence depends on a few key factors, including the materials, the size of your yard, and whether you hire a professional for installation.
 Let’s break down what you can expect to spend and how to think about the long-term value of your investment.